Threshold Policy Settings

 Thresholds NMS Settings

-A threshold is a collection of settings that define a set of conditions that must be matched in order for an alert policy to be activated, at which point the policy generates an alert for each key for which conditions have been matched.
+A threshold is a collection of settings that define a set of conditions that must be matched for an alert policy to be activated, at which point the policy generates an alert for each key for which conditions have been matched.
 Each policy includes at least one threshold by default but may include up to five (Critical, Severe, Major, Warning, Minor).

 Policy thresholds are configured on the policy's Thresholds tab.
 The tab is the same for NMS settings as for other threshold policies (see Policy Threshold Settings), except for the settings in the Conditions section, which determine what constitutes a match (see About Matches) for the threshold.